 One of the first, if not the first machinima of this kind was the eponymous series created by YouTube user Megaman765 in 2006.
 The series consisted primarily of gameplay footage recorded in an emulator and edited with subtitles and/or voices added to it via Windows Movie Maker.
 Gameshark codes and other hacks were used to create various effects such as changing the colors of Mario's clothes, creating clones of Mario, and freezing the camera in place.
-After that, others such as Fleskhjerta and MarioMario54321 created similar videos, and the genre grew in popularity.
-Eventually, Internet users such as MATTHEWGU4 and ACDCGAMER created the first non-comedic SM64 machinima videos, fathering the so-called "SM64 drama" subset.
+Others users, such as Fleskhjerta, starman3 and MarioMario54321 have created similar videos and the genre grew in popularity.

 Early SM64 machinima was rather simplistic and primitive.
-They didn't always have the best of scripts and the recording and editing was of poor quality.
-By around 2008-2009, SM64 machinima and its associated community had evolved far beyond their simple roots and become a somewhat large niche in the YouTube userbase.
-Along with its audience, the quality of Mario bloopers have also evolved dramatically.
+They didn't always have the best of scripts (if any) and the recording and editing was of poor quality.
+By around 2008-2009, SM64 machinima and its associated community had evolved far beyond their simple roots and become a niche of its own.
+Along with the audience, the quality of Mario bloopers have also evolved dramatically.

 Some common tropes in SM64 machinima include: